2024 Summer Olympics: Torch relay

 The Olympic torch relay began with the lighting of the Olympic flame on 16 April in Olympia, Greece, 100 days before the start of the Games.
 Greek rower Stefanos Douskos was the first torchbearer and swimmer Laure Manaudou served as the first French torchbearer.
 The latter was selected to be one of four captains of the torch relay, alongside swimmer Florent Manaudou (her brother), paratriathlete Mona Francis, and para-athlete Dimitri Pavadé.
 The torch relay was expected to have 10,000 torchbearers and visit over 400 settlements in 65 French territories, including six overseas.
 On 18 May, it was reported that the portion of the relay in New Caledonia was cancelled due to ongoing unrest in the collectivity.

 Tickets

-9.5 million of the 10 million tickets available for the games were sold.
+9.5 million of the 10 million tickets available for the games were sold, breaking the record held by the 1996 Atlanta Olympics.
 Several sports reported record attendance.